armaansood/torgo/README.md

 # torgo
-An simple overlay network based on Tor.
+An simple overlay network written in Go based on Tor.
+For educational purposes.